• Skip to primary navigation

 Can I customize the filling?

 Yes!
 These cookies are very customizable.
-Feel free to fill them with things like chopped nuts, nutella, or jam.
+Feel free to fill them with things like chopped nuts, Nutella, or jam.

 If You're Looking For More Cookie Recipes, You May Love These: